helinus/ForgeEssentialsWikiFork/World-Control.md

 Put this module in the mods folder.
 If the Core is installed, it will be loaded.

 # Configuration <a name="config"></a>
-The configuration file for this Module can be found in .ForgeEssentials/WorldControl.config.cfg
+The configuration file for this Module can be found in `./ForgeEssentials/WorldControl.config.cfg`

+`I:BlocksPerTick=20`

+This configuration is for how many blocks should be placed per-tick.
+Increasing thus number will ensure that `//set` and `//replace` commads will progess faster.
+However, it may also cause more lag on the server. it is up to individual Server owners to decide what a good number is for them.

 # Usage <a name="use"></a>
 Use the wand command to make a selection, and then make edits to the selection with the other commands.